 |Current Protection||Management Agency||Total Area|

-The dramatic face of the Bridger Range walls in the Eastern side of the Gallatin Valley.
-The Bridger Bowl Ski area is located on its eastern flank.
+The dramatic face of the Bridger Range creates an impressive wall of the Gallatin Valley.
+The Bridger Bowl Ski area is located on the eastern flank of the Bridger Range.
+It's proximity to Bozeman means the range is important for recreation.
 The Bridger Range is an important corridor between the Greater Yellowstone Ecosystem and Central Montana.
-The range supports important winter deer habitat at lower elevations and its streams hold genetically pure West Slope Cutthroat trout and Yellowstone Cutthroat trout.
-Approximately 45,000 acres of the Bridger Range is roadless and surprisingly the FS did not recommend a single acre for wilderness.
+The range supports important winter deer habitat at lower elevations, important elk habitat, and its streams hold genetically pure West Slope Cutthroat trout and Yellowstone Cutthroat trout.
+Approximately 53,953 acres of the Bridger Range is roadless and surprisingly the FS did not recommend a single acre for wilderness.
 The area around Blacktail Peak in the northern Bridger Range has about a third of this roadless component and should be recommended for wilderness.